dfinity/grant-rfps/requests-for-startups.md

 ## Crosschain Messaging Service

 The Interent Computer is well suited to build a crosschain messaging service, because
-- Chain-key signatures allow to sign transactions destined for various chains
+- [Chain-key signatures](https://internetcomputer.org/docs/current/developer-docs/integrations/t-ecdsa) allow to sign transactions destined for various chains
 - Messages from the IC can be verified by 1-2 BLS signatures, instead of following a blockchain, i.e. for chains that support cost efficient BLS signature verification on-chain, it's simple to verify messages from the IC.
+- [HTTPS Outcalls](https://internetcomputer.org/https-outcalls) allow to submit and retrieve messages to and from other chains.
-- The capabilites of canister smart contracts makes it feasible to implement on-chain light clients for other chains if available.
+- The capabilites of canister smart contracts makes it feasible to implement [on-chain light clients for other chains](https://github.com/dfinity/grant-rfps/issues/25) if available.

 ### Examples